sgszha17/DailyNoteApp/README.md

 ![settingpic](https://user-images.githubusercontent.com/11943815/31317404-548b75b0-ac8c-11e7-906b-26675d242f3a.png)

 The system allow user take picture directly or select a picture from album.
 User is also cut the picture.
+This is the utility of camera of phone.

 ![cutpicture](https://user-images.githubusercontent.com/11943815/31317467-429810b0-ac8d-11e7-9aa4-d25eab5ab887.png)